Asheville's Premier Fishing Guide Service Trusted Guides, Exceptional Service (828) 691-1506

 Fly fishing is by far the best way to catch trout in our beautiful Appalachian mountains.
 Your guide will provide 4-6wt rods depending on type of flies and techniques used.
 Proven techniques include wet flies and streamers.
 Wet flies including nymphs and pheasant tails are commonly used during these months.

 If you like fishing a streamer we have the guides that can prove to you that streamer fishing is all its cracked up to be.
 Streamer fishing in WNC is best in the early months of spring and the late months of fall.
 Typically when big trout are preparing to get hit with a cold front or a low pressure system, streamers are on a guides mind.

 If you are interested in using spinning rods instead of fly fishing gear, let our guide staff know while booking so your guide will have the correct equipment prepared for your trip.

 What To Expect

-All guided float trips will be outfitted with an Adipose drift boat or NRS fishing raft which provides ample room for passengers and is designed for only fishing.
-Your guide will provide all the fishing equipment including waders, boots, (rain wear if requested), fly rods, fishing rods, flies, line, leader and more.
-Fishing licenses must be purchased separate on the NC Wildlife website before the date of your guided fishing trip.
+All guided float trips will be outfitted with an Adipose drift boat or outfitted NRS fishing raft which provides ample room for passengers and is designed for fly fishing and spin casting.
+Your guide will provide all the fishing equipment including waders, boots, fly rods, fishing rods, flies, line, leader and more.
+Fishing licenses must be purchased separate on the NC Wildlife website or TN Wildlife website before the date of your guided fishing trip.